rdegges/rdegges-blog/articles/2010/get-outside-0.md

 The stereotype of a computer programmer is a harsh (and mostly true) one.
 The typical computer programmer lives inside, in small dark rooms, typing away for hours at a time behind large monitors and drinking highly caffinated drinks.
-Now, this isn’t a bad thing (quite the other way, actually), but it does definitely have an effect on your life.
+Now, this isn't a bad thing (quite the other way, actually), but it does definitely have an effect on your life.
 I have been living this lifestyle for quite a while, and only recently begun to change my habits around to avoid the madness that was once my life.
 While I definitely love the hacker lifestyle, and